 I get why people are deeply offended by him taking a knee.
 There is something to be said for taking that moment at a sports gathering to remember things that matter more, not the least of which is showing some respect to the country in which we live and which really is a great place to live.
 I understand that the raising of the flag and the singing of the anthem means even more to those who’ve served in our military and particularly for those who’ve fought and are fighting in our wars.
 And I get that it’s hard for people for whom that means so much to watch others take a knee during it, effectively sitting out.

 But with all that in mind, and having really listened to those points, I’m at a point where I’m with Kap.
 Everything we’re talking about when it comes to the National Anthem is symbolic.
 It is something that represents something else that’s real.
 The blood, sweat, tears and lives given in fighting in our military are real- very real- but the flag is a symbol.
 The song is a symbol.
 And I love symbols.
 As a pastor symbols play a massive role in much of what I do.
 And what I’ve said about religious symbols also applies to any symbol, and that is that while they are beautiful, they are also dangerous.
-When our relationship with the symbol becomes more important than human sitting (in Kap’s case literally kneeling) next to me, the symbol has begun to play too significant of a role in our life.
+When our relationship with the symbol becomes more important than the human sitting (in Kap’s case literally kneeling) next to me, the symbol has begun to play too significant of a role in my life.

 I believe the flag and the anthem have begun to play too significant of a role in our collective lives here in America.
 And what Kap did was expose it.
 Kap didn’t take a knee to disrespect soldiers.
 He took a knee because something in him said, “I just can’t stand up and give myself to a flag that has enslaved and murdered black bodies since its inception”.
 You see, what people of color have experienced in this country over the last few centuries is real.
 And though there have been many noble, good and great people who have fought for our freedom, what we white people need to start hearing and getting is that this freedom is one that people of color have (generally speaking) simply not experienced as we have.

 The history on this is long, convoluted, and buried, but it’s there.
-Yet we’ve heard the voices of black America crying out for centuries, and in the last four years that voice has begun to cry out again in a particular way.
+Yet we’ve heard the voices of black America crying out for centuries, and in the last four years, that voice has begun to cry out again in a particular way.
 Every time it cries, white American largely dismisses it.
 We pat black America on the back and say, “oh it’s ok, honey, it’s not as bad as you think”.
 No, friends, it’s not as good as we think.
 As we dismiss the cries for black lives, we not only dismiss the content, but we also critique the form, which effectively silences the cries.
-No matter how it is that black America cries out for justice, we tell them that their means are wrong, so therefore we don’t have to listen.
+No matter how it is that black America cries out for justice, we tell them that their means are wrong, so, therefore, we don’t have to listen.

 When I think about Kaepernick’s protest, I think it may just be perfect: First of all, why would we expect him to stand and honor a flag that, though it has given him some huge blessings in the success he’s had in the NFL, it has systematically marginalized his race?
 Furthermore why would we expect him to stand and honor a flag and sing a song to that flag whose 3rd verse reads “No refuge could save the hireling and slave/ From the terror of flight or the gloom of the grave/ And the star-spangled banner in triumph doth wave/ O’er the land of the free and the home of the brave”?
 The land of the free has slaves?

 So Kap decided, “I can’t do it”.
-He was being honest to what is going on inside of him.
+He was being honest about what is going on inside of him.
 To stand and sing would be a charade.
-I’ll be honest: There have been times in my not so distant pass where my soul has been troubled with enough doubt and sorrow that I could not stand and sing “Amazing Grace”.
+I’ll be honest: There have been times in my not so distant past where my soul has been troubled with enough doubt and sorrow that I could not stand and sing “Amazing Grace”.
 It would be dishonest.
 But as a pastor sometimes I need to do that, just as a soldier stands and sings no matter how she/he/they may feel.
 As far as I know, Colin Kaepernick is not a soldier.
 So he took a knee.

 In these ways, it’s a nearly perfect form of nonviolent protest: personal, authentic, legal, powerful, and clear.

 And he’s gotten black-balled for it.
 Colin Kaepernick can’t find a job, primarily because he’s not that great of a football player, but also certainly because of his protest.
 Teams don’t want the distraction.
 That is a natural consequence of his actions in 2017 America.
 If he were at a Tom Brady level, he’d have a job.
 It would be worth the distraction.
 But what’s also true is if he hadn’t been true to himself and simply stood and sang, he’d also have a job.
-He’s good enough in a quarterback hungry league to have a job somewhere.
+He’s good enough in a quarterback-hungry league to have a job somewhere.
 (I, for one, would love to see him in purple and gold backing up Sam Bradford.
 After all, with our offensive line, we need a QB who can run.)
 But Kap doesn’t have a job.
 And he doesn’t because he called out America’s racism in a clear and powerful way.

 It’s quite amazing.
 You can rape women, beat your kid, bet on dog fights, and incur numerous DUIs in the NFL and still have a job making millions.
 But you take a knee during the anthem, and you’re out.
 The symbol has become valued above and beyond the way we’re treating humans (and dogs).
 Our relationship to the symbol is out of whack, and Colin Kaepernick called it out.

-We have a nasty disgusting sin of enslavement and genocide in our nation’s system, and we need to get honest about it.
+We have a nasty disgusting sin of enslavement and genocide in our nation’s history and system, and we need to get honest about it.
 Don’t deflect it.
 Don’t deny it.
 Start really letting in the cries of the oppressed in our midst.
 It’s there.
 I get why so many boo him, and if that’s you, you absolutely have the right to do that.
 I’m just asking you to really examine why you boo.
 And I’m sorry but I can’t stomach the “men and women gave their lives to protect our freedom” rhetoric.
-Imbedded in that statement is the notion that every military action this nation has taken has been one to defend our freedom.
+Embedded in that statement is the notion that every military action this nation has taken has been one to defend our freedom.
 We’re fools if we think that’s true.

 More often than not these days, what so many women and men have died defending is western imperialism.
 And that is not a critique of those who have fought and died in those actions, it is a critique of the women and men who sent them there to do it.
 It is a critique of those at the top who exploit soldiers’ loyalty and send them off to protect national interests in the veneer of “freedom”.
-This is not always the case, but it is enough that we cannot give military operations a free pass.
+This is not always the case, but it is enough so that we cannot give military operations a free pass.
 Those soldiers need to be respected and remembered and taken care of, but not necessarily the causes for which they were forced and sent to fight.

 All of that is to say, I stand (or rather kneel) with Colin Kaepernick.
 I hear the cries, I see the pain, and I don’t want to be party to it anymore.
 I have a ton yet to learn, and a lot of courage to muster to fight for equality in more than symbolic ways, but for now, when I enter that NFL stadium on Thursday, though Kap won’t be there, he should be, and so I will kneel for him.
 I’ll sit this one out for you, Kap.
 And if you ever don my beloved purple and gold, I’ll sit one out with you.